Dr. Helmut Schift

-B. Horváth, B. Křivová, and H. Schift, Nanoimprint meets microfluidics: Development of metal wires from nanoparticle ink filled capillaries, in press, accepted Manuscript, Micro and Nano Eng., 3 (2019) 22-30.
+B. Horváth, B. Křivová, and H. Schift, Nanoimprint meets microfluidics: Development of metal wires from nanoparticle ink filled capillaries, Micro and Nano Eng., 3 (2019) 22-30.

 B. Horváth, B. Křivová, S. Bolat, and H. Schift, Fabrication of large area sub‐200 nm conducting electrode arrays by self‐confinement of spincoated metal nanoparticle inks, Adv.
 Mat.
 Technol.
 3(4) (2019) 1800652 (11 pp).

 R. Kirchner and H. Schift, Thermal reflow of polymers for innovative and smart 3D structures: A review, Mat.
 Sci.
 Semiconduct.
 Proc.
 92 (2019) 58-72.

 R. Kirchner, N. Chidambaram, and H. Schift, Benchmarking surface selective vacuum ultraviolet and thermal postprocessing of thermoplastics for ultrasmooth 3-D-printed micro-optics, Opt.
 Eng.
 57(4), 041403 (2018) (13 pp).